Improving Sidewalk Shed Safety Through Better Design!!!

 The key elements of a scaffold are standards, ledgers and transoms.
 The standards, also called uprights, are the vertical tubes that transfer the entire mass of the structure to the ground where they rest on a square base plate to spread the load.
 The base plate has a shank in its centre to hold the tube and is sometimes pinned to a sole board.
 Ledgers are horizontal tubes which connect between the standards.
 Transoms rest upon the ledgers at right angles.
 Main transoms are placed next to the standards, they hold the standards in place and provide support for boards; intermediate transoms are those placed between the main transoms to provide extra support for boards.
 In Canada this style is referred to as "English".
 "American" has the transoms attached to the standards and is used less but has certain advantages in some situations.
 Since scaffolding is a physical structure, it is possible to go in and come out of scaffolding.

 There are cross braces to increase rigidity, these are placed diagonally from ledger to ledger, next to the standards to which they are fitted.
 If the braces are fitted to the ledgers they are called ledger braces.
 To limit sway a facade brace is fitted to the face of the scaffold running right from the base to the top of the scaffold and fixed at every level.

 Right-angle couplers join ledgers or transoms to standards, putlog or single couplers join board bearing transoms to ledgers - Non-board bearing transoms should be fixed using a right-angle coupler.
 Swivel couplers are to connect tubes at any other angle.
-The actual joints are staggered to avoid occurring at the same level in neighbouring standards.
+The actual joints are staggered to avoid occurring at the same level in neighboring standards.

 Good foundations are essential.
 Often scaffold frameworks will require more than simple base plates to safely carry and spread the load.
 Scaffolding can be used without base plates on concrete or similar hard surfaces, although base plates are always recommended.